 - 2 cups Strawberries, organic if possible, sliced

 - FOR THE LEMON VINAIGRETTE

-- 6 tablespoons extra virgin olive oil
+- 6 tablespoons Olive Oil

 - PREPARE ASPARAGUS

-- Remove the woody bottoms of the asparagus.
-Place in a medium saucepan with just enough water to cover the bottom.
-Add a pinch of salt.Turn heat to medium high and bring to a light boil.
-Cook till crisp and bright green, about 3 or 4 minutes.
+- Remove the woody bottoms of the asparagus with a paring knife or vegetable peeler.
+Place asparagus in a medium saucepan with just enough water to cover the bottom, along with a pinch of salt.Turn heat to medium high and bring to a light (not rolling) boil.
+Cook until the water is evaporated and the asparagus is bright green, about four minutes.

 - PREPARE THE VINAIGRETTE

-- COMPOSE THE SALADS
+- PLATE THE SALADS